Your food business may require approval if you intend to use

 - Minced meat and meat preparations.

-- Meat products (pies, pastys etc) and mechanically separated
+- Meat products like pies, and pasties and mechanically separated

 - Live bi-valve molluscs and fishery products.